sobebarali/hms/apps/docs/src/content/docs/api/10-departments.md

 ### Business Rules

 - Department head cannot be removed (reassign first)
-- User must have at least one department
+- Staff will have no department after removal (departmentId set to null)

 ---